codurance/site/_posts/2016-08-08-communicating-design.md

 ##Conclusions

 Communicating design is as important as designing.
 Keeping the design buried in developers’ minds and / or in code must be avoided.
-Instead it should be efficiently communicated, such that everyone involved in a project can get a good level of knowledge.
+Instead it should be efficiently communicated, such that everyone involved in a project can get be informed.

 ##References